 TGbe editor: Add the following paragraph of this subclause as follows:

+The format of the Power Management Information subfield is defined in section 9.4.2.312.2.2, figure 9-1002ha (Power Management Information subfield format) and applies to the AP corresponding to the Per-STA Profile subelement.

+Note – In case the Per-STA Profile subelement corresponds the AP affiliated with a NSTR mobile AP MLD and that is operating on the non-primary link, the Mode Switch Count subfield indicates the number of TBTTs corresponding to the primary link.

 TGbe editor: Change the following subclause as follows: (#5064)

 9.2.4.7.10 AAR Control

 The Control Information subfield in an AAR Control subfield contains information related to the procedure that allows an AP affiliated with an AP MLD to assist a non-AP STA affiliated with a non-AP MLD that belongs (#7555)an NSTR link pair to recover its medium synchronization (35.3.16.8.2 (AP assisted medium synchronization recovery procedure)).

+It is also used to wake up the corresponding AP affiliated with an AP MLD and that is operating in the power save mode (35.3.13 Power save for AP MLD).

 The format of this subfield is shown in Figure 9-33c (Control Information subfield format in an AAR Con- trol subfield).